 Why Some Areas Get Rain and Others Don't

 Not every cloud can be targeted.
-The NCM specifically goes after convective clouds, the ones with strong upward air currents and vertical development.
+The NCM specifically goes after convective clouds — the ones with strong upward air currents and vertical development.
 Stratiform clouds, found in many parts of the country, are left alone entirely.

-Dr. Mohammed Al Abri, Director of Meteorology at the NCM, confirmed this directly.
-“We target only convective clouds that are suitable for cloud seeding, while stratiform clouds present in some areas are not targeted,” he said, adding that where those convective clouds go cannot be controlled.
-That is why one area can get a heavy downpour while a nearby location stays completely dry.
-Weather modification has real limits, and the UAE’s own scientists are the first to say so.
+Dr. Mohammed Al Abri, Director of Meteorology at the NCM, confirmed this directly: "We target only convective clouds that are suitable for cloud seeding, while stratiform clouds present in some areas are not targeted."
+He added that where those convective clouds travel cannot be controlled.

 The Numbers Behind the Programme

-Innovation or Interference
+Innovation or Interference?

-The debate around UAE cloud seeding isn’t whether it works.
-To a measurable degree, it does.
-The question isn’t whether cloud seeding works.
-To a measurable degree, it does.
-The bigger debate is what it costs.
-Scientists from the University of Reading, whose cloud seeding programme is used by the UAE, have noted that the effects are typically short-lived, usually a few hours, and limited to a specific region.
-A 2017 study also found an increase in particulate matter in the atmosphere during active cloud seeding months, raising questions about respiratory health over time.
+The debate around UAE cloud seeding isn't whether it works — to a measurable degree, it does.
+The bigger question is what it costs.
+Scientists from the University of Reading, whose cloud seeding research informs UAE operations, have noted that effects are typically short-lived, usually a few hours, and limited to a specific region.

-Whether this is responsible science or a gamble with natural weather patterns is a conversation happening at a global level.
-The UAE hasn’t ignored it.
-With eight UAEREP-funded patents and partnerships spanning the US and beyond in scope, the programme is actively putting those questions to work in the lab.
+The UAE hasn't ignored the debate.
+With eight UAEREP-funded patents and partnerships spanning the US and beyond, the programme is actively putting those questions to work in the lab.

 A Desert Nation Playing the Long Game